stellarsunset/tiff/README.md

 ### "Data" Images

-The baseline TIFF spec standardizes displaying and formatting for a "baseline" set of images, however TIFF image rasters (the array of pixels) can also be used to carry through "data" in the more traditional sense.
+The baseline TIFF spec standardizes displaying and formatting for a "baseline" set of images, however TIFF image rasters (the array of pixels) can also be used to carry through data in the more traditional sense.

 A good example is GeoTIFF where image data is often 32-bit floating-point elevation data.
 Built-in to the library are a small number of `DataImage` types for handling these more generic rasters.